SenseNet/docs.sensenet.com/content/tutorials/content-types.md

 </Field>
 ```

-As you can see you need only to list the fields and override one visibility config per field.
-After that update the fields we wanted to hide are not seen anymore on the contract creation form.
+As you can see you only need to list the fields and override one visibility config per field.
+After that update, the fields we wanted to hide are not seen anymore on the contract creation form.

 ![Add new contract form](./img/newcontract2.png "Add new contract form with some hidden fields")